z1938435/pwills/_pages/aboutme.md

 I hope to find employment as a data, business, or financial analyst where I can use my skills to be a valuable asset for a company.

-I currently live in Downers Grove, Illinois with my family and two lovely dogs.
-I spend most of my time watching sports, and when there are none to watch I am on [baseball-reference](baseball-reference.com) or [fangraphs](fangraphs.com) digging into data.
+I currently live in Downers Grove, Illinois with my family and two lovely dogs.[^fnote2] I spend most of my time watching sports, and when there are none to watch I am on [baseball-reference](baseball-reference.com) or [fangraphs](fangraphs.com) digging into data.
 I love the midwest, but I am always looking to try something new if the right opportunity